 What is a Scored Survey?

 A scored survey is one in which you assign points to some or all of your question choices, and those points add up to the survey’s total score.
-Scored surveys can be used for tests, quizzes, assessments, and almost any other type of online survey or form where you want to measure your respondents’ performance, knowledge of a subject, etc.
+Scored surveys can be used for tests, quizzes, assessments, and almost any other type of online survey or form where you want to measure your respondents’ performance, knowledge of a subject, overall satisfaction level, etc.

 At the end of the survey, you can tell the respondent his score, show him a message that’s conditionally based on that score, keep the score private, or send an email message/alert with the score to the respondent or someone else.
 Any online survey in Checkbox can be made into a scored survey by following the steps below.